 Start earlyThe turkey can be nearly half the cost of the typical Thanksgiving meal.
 A frozen turkey can be purchased a month or so ahead of time.
 Avoid waiting until close to the holidays to shop for your turkey because the prices go up and demand increases.
 Start looking early for a good deal and you’ll be way ahead of the game.

 Buy in bulkCheck out B.J.’s or the bulk aisle of the grocery store to find better prices for items you’re going to need in large quantities.

 Use coupons Combining coupons with grocery store sales is a great way to save money.
 Start looking for coupons now so you can take advantage of all the holiday sales.

 Skip the appetizersMany appetizers are expensive, and the result is a lot of leftovers.
 Everyone will be well fed soon enough.
 Let them focus on the main meal.
 Appetizers are intended to make up for a smaller main course.

 Buy seasonal produceBrussels sprouts are abundantly available in November but asparagus is not.
 Shop for items that are harvested late in the year.

 Be reasonableMost Thanksgiving meals have excessive leftovers.
 Try to make a realistic prediction of how much food you’ll actually need.
 You can use online calculators to help you estimate how much food you’ll need for the number of people you’re hosting.

-If you have overnight guests, they will need to be fed the following day.
+But… if you DO have them, eat the leftovers!If you have overnight guests, they will need to be fed the following day.
 Feed that leftover turkey to them!
 Who doesn’t like a turkey sandwich?
 You already have the food, so put it to good use.